abhilash0152/project_california_housing/README.md

 5.One-hot encodes categorical data (ocean_proximity)

-6.Random Forest Regression Model trained on processed data.
+6.Random Forest Regression(used after cheaking cross_val_score) Model trained on processed data.

 7.Model and Pipeline Saved as .pkl files using joblib for future use.